 Wyoming artist Carrie Ballantyne will be featured in a retrospective exhibition of her portrait art at The Brinton Museum in Big Horn (WY) in June and July 2018.
-Carrie Ballantyne Comes Home includes works in oil, colored pencil and graphite, conté and charcoal, from the 1980s to the present and represents the first time Ballantyne will be featured in a retrospective show of her work in her own ‘backyard’.
-Having exhibited at the Buffalo Bill Center of the West (Cody, WY), Gilcrease Museum (Tulsa, OK), Booth Western Art Museum (Cartersville, GA), National Cowboy & Western Heritage Museum (Oklahoma City, OK), Autry Museum of the American West (Los Angeles, CA) and the George Phippen Memorial Show (Prescott, AZ), The Brinton Museum’s exhibit represents a coming home for this artist whose family and friends are part of the local community, many of whom she has lovingly portrayed in drawings and paintings.
+Carrie Ballantyne Comes Home includes works in oil, colored pencil and graphite, conté and charcoal, from the 1980s to the present.
+This exhibit represents the first time Ballantyne will be featured in a retrospective show of her work in her own ‘backyard’.
+Carrie Ballantyne exhibited at the Buffalo Bill Center of the West (Cody, WY), Gilcrease Museum (Tulsa, OK), Booth Western Art Museum (Cartersville, GA), National Cowboy & Western Heritage Museum (Oklahoma City, OK), Autry Museum of the American West (Los Angeles, CA) and the George Phippen Memorial Show (Prescott, AZ).
+The Brinton Museum’s exhibit represents a coming home for this artist whose family and friends are part of the local community, many of whom she has lovingly portrayed in drawings and paintings.

 Carrie Ballantyne Comes Home comprises nearly 30 retrospective pieces on loan from the Gilcrease Museum, Buffalo Bill Center of the West, Booth Western Art Museum and private collectors from across the country.
 A selection of new work recently completed will also be included in this show.
 The artist is represented in numerous public and private collections and is a recipient of the prestigious 2017 Academy of Western Artists – Artist of the Year award, as well as an award winner of the Buffalo Bill Historical Center, now the Buffalo Bill Center of the West, in Cody.
 Ballantyne has been featured in multiple publications and magazines throughout her career.